Social Capital has started investing in startups, sight unseen

 Now, adds Palihapitiya, “We can run A/B tests.
 We can say, here’s how we think about cohorts, or here’s how you optimize how you spend money on Google and Facebook.
 This data is [precious].
 If a company can tell us how it’s doing, we know how to help them, and how they look relative to all the other companies we’ve ever seen.
 Now, we can see a business in Africa or South America or Southeast Asia . . . and algorithmically fund them at hyperspeed.”

 Makarov has an undergraduate and business degree from Harvard.
 She has worked for Bain Capital.
 She has worked as an investor.
-She cofounded and was CEO of Carmudi, one of Latin America biggest auto classifieds sites.
+She cofounded and was CEO of Carmudi, one of Latin America’s biggest auto classifieds sites.
 As a result, she says that raising an initial $640,000 from local investors for Apli wasn’t terribly challenging.

 Things got tougher when the company started seeking out a Series A round, however

 “Mexico has made a lot of progress in the last four years,” says Makarov.
-“We have some very good local funds funding innovative Mexican companies. but the fund sizes are still small, and their numbers are limited.
+“We have some very good local funds funding innovative Mexican companies.
+But the fund sizes are still small, and their numbers are limited.
 Even with Silicon Valley connections,” which Makarov says she has, “if you’re based in an emerging market, forget about [attracting attention from Silicon Valley venture firms].”

 Makarov calls her experience with Social Capital “very refreshing” in contrast.
 “It literally took a phone call, then they asked me to upload a questionnaire and data so they could look at our traction.
 I didn’t have to fly to San Francisco to meet them.
-It took less than a month from that point to receiving money in the bank.”

-Specifically, she says, Social Capital participated in a $1.5 million seed round that would have been harder to assemble without its brand involvement.
+It took less than a month from [the call] to receiving money in the bank.”
+Specifically, she says, Social Capital participated in a $1.5 million seed round, providing the company with a convertible note.

-She adds that she sees the firm’s participation — it gave Apli a convertible note — as a “stepping stone” to Silicon Valley.
-“This isn’t just about one point in time but how we compare with similar companies in the U.S. and in other geographies over time” says Makarov.
+She adds that she sees the firm’s participation as a “stepping stone” to Silicon Valley.
 Her understanding is that the firm will “continue receiving data from Apli and watching our evolution, and they’ll be contenders to lead our Series A” in exchange for its help.

 Unsurprisingly, Social Capital’s plan has skeptics.
 Among them is Ian Sigalow, a New York-bsaed partner and cofounder of Greycroft Partners, who doesn’t put too much stock in sheer data analytics.